 I have reverted to my childhood where I cannot tie my own shoelaces.
 Cannot type except with one hand.
 Have a really tough, or impossible, time opening up cans, jars, packaging.

-In the days after, I kept thinking how unreal it all was.
+In the days immediately after, I kept thinking how unreal it all was.
 How, had Max not shown up or not walked away, I would still be fine.
 Or had I not allowed myself to be distracted, remembered the planter and looked down for just a moment, it would not have happened.
 Sort of like taking out single events that, when combined, lead to the Titanic sinking.